raspy135/Qun-synthesizer/README.md

 ## Overview of the QUN synth
 - Connectivity: Standard MIDI (TRS A type), BLE MIDI, MIDI UART sSupports macOS and Windows through my SerialMIDI: https://github.com/raspy135/serialmidi

-* ESP32-LyraT
-  * The ESP32-LyraT was originally designed for use in smart speakers.
+The ESP32-LyraT was originally designed for use in smart speakers.
 QUN synthesizer successfully uses it to achieve affordable pricing as a synthesizer.
-Though since the ESP32-LyraT is not designed to be a synthesizer, it has some limitations (e.g. it has USB, but it's not typical USB-MIDI, it's MIDI UART)
+Though since the ESP32-LyraT is not designed to be a synthesizer, it has some limitations, e.g. it has USB, but it's not typical USB-MIDI, it's MIDI UART)

 * **Analog Modeling engine**
   * The analog modeling engine is **an original, made from scratch**.
 It uses advanced algorithms for great organic sound.
 The engine is not a copy of a classic synth, it is designed to make modern sounds.